Logotype for Nuveen Churchill Direct Lending Corp

 Executive summary

-• Portfolio remains highly diversified across 210 companies and 26 industries, with top 10 holdings representing 13% of fair value and average position size at 0.5%.
+• Portfolio is highly diversified across 210 companies and 26 industries, with top 10 holdings representing 13% of fair value and a focus on core U.S. middle market, primarily first lien debt.

 Financial highlights

-• Gross originations were $166 million, with $153 million in gross investment fundings and $148.4 million in repayments and sales.
+• Gross originations were $166 million, with $153 million in gross investment fundings.

 Outlook and guidance

-• Management expects to maintain dividend coverage at the $0.45 per share level and is confident in forward earnings power.
+• Management expects to maintain dividend coverage at $0.45 per share and is confident in forward earnings power.

-• Management remains focused on underwriting discipline and investing in high-quality companies amid market uncertainty.
+• Emphasis on underwriting discipline and investing in high-quality companies amid uncertainty.

 Partial view of Summaries dataset, powered by Quartr API